Monkey Drug Trials: Results

 The Amphetamines: Five monkeys voluntarily self-administered a maximum dose of methamphetamine.
 The intake was infrequent with periods of voluntary withdrawal and periods of high intake daily and nightly.
 D-amphetamine had similar but milder effects than cocaine, lacking especially grand convulsions, chewing of forearms and digits.
 Hair was plucked from one monkey’s body by themselves leading to believe the hallucinations might have been present.
 Just as in cocaine the monkeys became confused and a catabolic effect was observed in both cocaine and amphetamines.

-Caffeine: Four monkeys were placed in a caffeine trial, where two failed self-administration of 1.0mg/kg, one failed self-administration at 2.5mg/kg and one did initiate self administration at this level, and one monkey initiated self-administration at 5.0mg/kg.
+Caffeine: Four monkeys were placed in a caffeine trial, where two failed self-administration of 1.0 mg/kg, one failed self-administration at 2.5 mg/kg and one did initiate self administration at this level, and one monkey initiated self-administration at 5.0 mg/kg.
 One monkey self-administered voluntarily and two did with priming.
 The pattern following self-administration was sporadic and with irregular intervals of administration and abstinence.
 No tendency to heighten the dose or to take the drug at night was shown, and once the drug was withdrawn no signs of withdrawal were visible with the monkeys.

 Mescaline: The monkeys either did not self-administer mescaline or started doing so after one month of programmed administration.
 Effects observed were salivation indicating nausea although no monkeys vomited, mydriasis and piloerection.
 The monkeys were also very apprehensive of sounds.
 No abstinence signs were observed during programmed administration.

 Pentobarbital: Five monkeys initiated and maintained self-administration of 3 mg/kg doses of pentobarbital.
-They constantly self-administered as soon as the last dose enabled them to re-administer, reaching a tolerance plateau of 420mg/kg per week.
+They constantly self-administered as soon as the last dose enabled them to re-administer, reaching a tolerance plateau of 420 mg/kg per week.
 All monkey’s abstained during meals, which were larger than average.
 The monkeys maintained good physical condition, gaining weight throughout the experiment.
 They never voluntarily abstained and when abstinence was forced, abstinence syndrome was observed with symptoms of extreme restlessness, tremors, grand mal convulsions and apparent hallucinations.

-Ethanol: Four out if five monkeys administered ethanol voluntarily, where one of four completely stopped self-administering after one month.
-Despite severe abstinence syndrome, the monkeys voluntarily abstained for 2-4 days during the first 4 months.
+Ethanol: Four out of five monkeys administered ethanol voluntarily, where one of four completely stopped self-administering after one month.
+Despite severe abstinence syndrome, the monkeys voluntarily abstained for 2–4 days during the first 4 months.
 Afterwards these periods were usually no more than a day.
 Effects observed included severe motor incoordination and stupor, sometimes to the point of light anesthesia.
 Withdrawal periods also induced symptoms of tremor, vomiting, hallucinatory behavior and convulsions within 6 hours after the last dose.
 Food intake was also severely deprived, showing marked weight loss and cachexia.
 Two monkeys died because of respiratory obstruction during anesthesia.

 Chlorpromazine: None of six monkeys willingly self-administered chlorpromazine, and received programmed injections.
 After withdrawal though, two monkeys willingly self-administered 2-5 times a day and then abstained completely after several weeks.
 Effects during administration included typical phenothiazine effects of reduced spontaneous activity and responsiveness, narrowed palpebral fissures and slight miosis, but no major dyskinesias were observed.
 No withdrawal signs were observed either.